benadamstyles/roots-i18n/README.md

 - `translations`: This is a globbing pattern that matches all your translation yaml files, [explained above](#configuration).
 - `viewExtension`: This tells **roots-i18n** how to identify your view templates.
 - `templatesGlob`: This property exists to play nicely with [roots-records](https://github.com/carrot/roots-records).
 If you're not using that extension, you can omit this property.
-If you are, this should be a globbing pattern that identifies all your **roots-records** ["single view templates"](https://github.com/carrot/roots-records#template-and-out).
+If you are, this should be a globbing pattern (or an array of patterns) that identifies all your **roots-records** ["single view templates"](https://github.com/carrot/roots-records#template-and-out).

 **roots-i18n** assumes that the default language of your site is English, and places translated versions of the site in subdirectories named after the 2-letter language code, i.e. a Spanish homepage would be at `example.com/es/`, with the English homepage at `example.com/`.
 It only handles view templates – assets are untouched. **roots-i18n** assumes that all assets are non-language-specific, and are accessed at the root directory of your site.